Contents

 Over the past 25 years, research has focused on developing new SELEX protocols for selecting aptamer candidates.
 For example, immobilising the target on magnetic beads can be useful as the non-binding sequences can be easily removed from the target and the selection stringency can be finely tuned.
 In addition, this technique can also be applied to a wide range of targets and no specialized equipment is required.
 Magnetic beads have been used to isolate aptamers with nanomolar Kd for streptavidin and Botulinum neurotoxin type A. A drawback of the bead-based method is that immobilisation of the target may restrict the surface area that the target can bind to.
 Furthermore, the density of the target on the support can distort the outcome of the experiment.
 Ozer (http://nar.oxfordjournals.org/content/41/14/7167.long) showed that non-specific RNA aptamers can concurrently bind up to four H3-C peptide target molecules, increasing the binding affinity by up to two orders of magnitude.

 A more recent method for aptamer generation involves microarray technology.
 A DNA microarray has a surface that contains thousands of single-stranded DNA sequences.
 In this case, the oligonucleotide is immobilised and the target is incubated with the chip.
-At present, this method is limited to ssDNA aptamers (due to the scarcity of RNA microarray synthesisers) and the maximum library size is <10000.
+At present, this method is limited to ssDNA aptamers (due to the scarcity of RNA microarray synthesisers) and the maximum library size is less than 10,000.
 A new microarray has to be synthesised for each selection round.

 In Cell-SELEX, aptamers are incubated to intact cells or cellular fragments.
 This is primarily used for biomarker discovery and to examine the therapeutic potential of the selected aptamers.
 For example, it may be used to differentiate between normal cells and tumour cells in their native state.
 Cell surfaces have many different possible targets, it is important to have a robust negative selection method, since it is likely that an aptamer will be selected for an unintended target.